 Spasms of blood vessels happen in response to cold, stress, or emotional upset.

-Secondary causes of Raynaud’s include lupus and scleroderma.
+Secondary causes of Raynaud's include other conditions such as lupus and scleroderma.

-Symptoms of Raynaud’s include fingers that turn pale or white then blue when exposed to cold, or during stress or emotional upset.
-They then turn red when the hands are warmed.
+Symptoms of Raynaud's include fingers that turn pale or white then blue when exposed to cold, or during stress or emotional upset.
+They then turn red when the hands are warmed and blood flow returns.

 Managing Raynaud's means not being cold, dressing warmly, and stopping smoking.